encukou/freezeyt/docs/contrib.md

 ### Environ variables for tests

-Some test scenarios compare freezeyt's results with expected output.
+Some test scenarios compare Freezeyt's results with expected output.
 When the files with expected output don't exist yet, they can be created by setting the environment variable `TEST_CREATE_EXPECTED_OUTPUT` to `1`: